Erin King Sweeney joins Cornell politics institute

 Former Hempstead Town Councilwoman Erin King Sweeney has joined Cornell University’s Institute of Politics and Global Affairs.

-In a phone interview, King Sweeney, daughter of former Rep. Pete King (R-Seaford), said she is looking forward to playing a role in the events hosted by the institute that "bring people together who might not normally."
+In a phone interview, King Sweeney, daughter of former Rep. Pete King, said she is looking forward to playing a role in the events hosted by the institute that "bring people together who might not normally."

-King Sweeney lives outside of Charlotte, N.C. but has preserved her ties to Long Island.
+King Sweeney lives outside of Charlotte, North Carolina, but has preserved her ties to Long Island.
 She serves on the board of directors of the Cradle of Aviation Museum in Garden City, and is also employed as an attorney by the Uniondale based law firm Ruskin Moscou Faltischek P.C.

 King Sweeney said she’ll be traveling to New York and Washington as needed for her new position, but laughed when asked if she had any thoughts of running for office again, noting that she was "dipping my toe a little bit in North Carolina," by recently becoming vice chairwoman of the Union County Republican Party.